ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 Aside from the explicit layout using `{`, `}`, and `;`, implicit layout as described in the Haskell report can also be used.

+In expressions that have zero scrutinees and multiple guards, there is an ambiguity as to whether the expression has multiple alternatives with one guard each or one alternative with multiple guards (or any combination thereof).
+However, the semantics for these are equivalent, so this ambiguity can be resolved in an arbitrary way.

 ## Examples